 First thing is to sing it from start to end.
 You can do that two times, maybe three times.
 The more recorded vocals the engineer has, the easier the editing will be.

 I actually want to sing the song in parts.
 It works for me, but if you think it’s crazy or doesn’t work for you, then at least you should sing one verse three times, and then the second verse three times, and so on.
 But I actually go down to phrases.
 Here’s How you do it: The engineer marks the bars of the phrase in the DAW.
 Then presses the cycle button which will make the recording make several takes after each other of that particular section.
 When this is done, and you have recorded the whole song in different sections, then the engineer can pick from every section the take that works the best.

 Maybe you think that there will inconsistencies between these different takes.
 My experience is there won’t.
-If you’re singing the song from start to end, there may also be inconsistencies, because when you have been singing for three minutes from start to end, so you don’t sing in the same way when you begin and end.
+If you’re singing the song from start to end, there may also be inconsistencies, because when you have been singing for three minutes from start to end, you don’t sing in the same way when you begin and when you end.

 But if you still want to sing from the beginning to the end, I would recommend you to sing verse 1, 2, 3 and then go back to verse 1 and sing that one last.
 Then you perhaps get that consistency anyway.